ellisonbg/py4science/book/whirlwind_tour.rst

    In [92]: date0.year
    Out[92]: 2006

+With record arrays, the dictionary-like syntax is also supported using the column names as string keys, eg we can access the date columen with ``r['date']``.

-Wrapping up this section, we can see how an investment in CROX has fared over the past few years.
+We can see how an investment in CROX has fared over the past few years by plotting the price history.

 .. sourcecode:: ipython